Amabel Williams-Ellis

-Amabel Williams-Ellis (née Mary Annabel Nassau Strachey; 10 May 1894 – 27 August 1984) was an English writer, critic, and an early member of the Bloomsbury Group.
+Amabel Williams-Ellis (née Mary Annabel Nassau Strachey; 10 May 1894 – 27 August 1984) was an English writer, editor and critic.
 As well as publishing her own writings, Williams-Ellis was a prolific editor, translator, and anthologist, compiling collections of fairy stories, folk tales, and science fiction.

 Life

 Amabel Nassau Strachey was born at Newlands Corner, near Guildford, Surrey, to journalist and newspaper proprietor John Strachey and Amy (née Simpson).
 Her cousin was Lytton Strachey, and her childhood described as 'glittering and comfortable'.

 During World War I, Amabel served as a Voluntary Aid Detachment nurse, which partly inspired an increasing interest in science and anatomy.
 This led in turn to her scientific writings for children, particularly on notable discoveries and responses to the typical inquiries of children.

 On 31 July 1915, Amabel married Clough Williams-Ellis, an architect, with whom she collaborated on a history of the Tank Corps.
 The couple also worked together on The Pleasures of Architecture (1924), and other works.
 They had three children: a son and two daughters.
 Their daughter, Susan Caroline Williams-Ellis (1918–2007) was a successful ceramics designer and manufacturer.
 Their son was killed during World War II.

 Between 1922 and 1923, she was literary editor of The Spectator.
 Attracted to socialism, Williams-Ellis described herself as a "class traitor".